-The Elgin Watch Company (also known as the Elgin National Watch Company) was the largest US watch manufacturer in terms of production.
-In fact, Elgin produced approximately one-half of the total number of higher-quality pocket watches manufactured in the United States.
+The Elgin Watch Company (also known as the Elgin National Watch Company) was the largest American watch manufacturer in terms of total production volume.
+In fact, Elgin produced approximately one-half of the total number of better-quality pocket watches manufactured in the United States.
 Total production over their 100 years of operation reached 60 million watches!
-This makes Elgin one of the most commonly collected vintage watches since there are so many examples available at reasonable prices.
+This makes Elgin one of the most commonly collected vintage watches since there are still so many examples available at reasonable prices.

 The "Working Man's" Watch

-Elgin was not known for making the highest quality watches, though some of their higher grades were exquisitely made timepieces.
-Together with Waltham Watch Company, they dominated the huge market for mid-grade watches.
+The Elgin Watch Company's success was not built on its production of the highest-grade watches, though some of their higher grades were top-quality, exquisitely made timepieces.
+Their success can be attributed to their huge production of low to mid-grade watches...
+7 to 15-jewels.
+Together with the Waltham Watch Company, they dominated the huge market for mid-grade watches, producing over one-million per year during their peak years of production.
 Elgin watches remain extremely popular with collectors today because they are plentiful, can be obtained at reasonable prices, and can be relatively easily repaired due to the large number of watches and parts available.

 Elgin shipped their first wristwatch in 1910, and later manufactured the first wrist watch to be qualified for railroad service, the grade 730A B. W. Raymond.
 Throughout their history, the Elgin National Watch Company was known for horological innovations.
 In 1958, they introduced the "DuraBalance," an ingenious design for a free-sprung balance (no regulator pins) which used spiral balance arms and small weights to govern the moment of inertia of the balance.
 They also produced the only American-made automatic wristwatch movements: grades 607, 618, 760, and 761.
 These movements featured bi-directional, full-rotor winding, and had two automatic winding gear ratios, which were automatically engaged as the mainspring tension increased.